-- (i) During the year ended December 31, 2020, \$1,838 was received from the exercise of 18,380,000 warrants, having an exercise price of \$0.10 per warrant, that were previously issued in January 2018. - (ii) On September 14, 2020, the Company converted all of its outstanding Convertible Loans and accrued interest into 740,086 shares.
-See also Note 6. - (iii) On November 23, 2020 the Company completed the first tranche of a non-brokered private placement for gross proceeds of \$543 ("First Tranche Private Placement").
-Investors in the First Tranche Private Placement subscribed for 7,238,108 units at a price of \$0.075 per unit ("First Tranche Units").
-Each First Tranche Unit consisted of one common share in the capital of the Company and one Common Share purchase warrant, with each warrant being exercisable, at any time prior to November 24, 2023, to acquire one additional Common Share at an exercise price of \$0.10 per warrant Share ("Frist Tranche Warrants").
-In connection with the First Tranche Private Placement, Vaxil paid certain finders fees on a portion of funds raised.
-Aggregate fees of \$30 and the issuance of an aggregate 406,653 Finders' Warrants.
-The Finders' Warrants are exercisable into an equal number of Units, at exercise price equal to \$0.10 per Unit at any time prior to November 22, 2022.
+- i.
+On September 14, 2020, the Company converted all of its outstanding Convertible Loans and accrued interest into 740,086 shares (see also Note 6). - ii.
+On November 23, 2020 the Company completed the first tranche of a non-brokered private placement for gross proceeds of \$543 (the "First Tranche Private Placement").
+Investors in the First Tranche Private Placement subscribed for 7,238,107 units at a price of \$0.075 per unit ("First Tranche Units").
+Each First Tranche Unit consisted of one Common Share and one Common Share purchase warrant, with each warrant being exercisable, at any time until November 24, 2023, to acquire one additional Common Share for \$0.10 (the "First Tranche Warrants").
+In connection with the First Tranche Private Placement, Vaxil paid finders fees \$30 and issued 406,653 finders' unit purchase warrants (the "First Tranche Finders' Warrants").
+The First Tranche Finders' Warrants are exercisable units on the same terms as the First Tranche Units, at any time until November 22, 2022.